kaushambigujral/show-n-tell-terraform/README.md

 This repository contains code used during Orange Pod Team's show-n-tell session I.

 #### Notes
-- contains 4 basic projects: learn how to create a function app, a vm and related resources, as well as learn about variables and modules
+- contains a few basic projects
 - commands.txt contains a list of basic yet useful Azure and Terraform commands which are used in the session